-- 1.1 The Central Statistical Organisation (CSO) of the Ministry of Statistics and Programme Implementation (MoSPI) brings out annually, the publication National Accounts Statistics (NAS).
-This publication presents the estimates of National Product and its utilisation in the form of current consumption and capital formation; accounts of the public sector and consolidated accounts of the nation. - 1.2 Presently, the NAS incorporates the estimates of gross domestic product (GDP) compiled through all the three approaches, namely, the production approach, expenditure approach and the income approach.
+1.1 The Central Statistics Office (CSO) of the Ministry of Statistics and Programme Implementation (MoSPI) brings out annually, the publication National Accounts Statistics (NAS).
+This publication presents the estimates of National Product and its utilisation in the form of current consumption and capital formation; accounts of the public sector and consolidated accounts of the nation.

+1.2 Presently, the NAS incorporates the estimates of gross domestic product (GDP) compiled through all the three approaches, namely, the production approach, expenditure approach and the income approach.
 While the level of GDP estimated through the production and income approaches are the same, the discrepancy between the production approach GDP and the expenditure approach GDP is recorded separately under the GDP expenditure components.
-The NAS also incorporates the consolidated accounts of the nation along with the accounts of the public sector. - 1.3 The compilation practices of NAS broadly follow the United Nations System of National Accounts, 1968 (UNSNA 1968) and its subsequent version, the System of National Accounts, 1993 (1993 SNA), which was brought out jointly by the five international organizations, United Nations, World Bank, International Monetary Fund (IMF), Organisation for Economic Cooperation and Development (OECD) and the European Union.
+The NAS also incorporates the consolidated accounts of the nation alongwith the accounts of the public sector.

+1.3 The compilation practices of NAS broadly follow the United Nations System of National Accounts, 1968 (UNSNA 1968) and its subsequent version, the System of National Accounts, 1993 (1993 SNA), which was brought out jointly by the five international organizations, United Nations, World Bank, International Monetary Fund (IMF), Organisation for Economic Cooperation and Development (OECD) and the European Union.
 In the NAS, the production boundary and the asset boundary adopted is similar to that recommended in the 1993 SNA.
-However, the consolidated accounts of the nation and the accounts of the public sector presented in NAS follow the accounting structure recommended in the UNSNA 1968.
-The main reason for not being able to adopt the accounting structure of 1993 SNA in NAS so far has been the absence of detailed consolidated accounts on the private corporate sector and the household sector. - 1.4 Although 1993 SNA recommends compilation of sequence of accounts (current accounts, accumulation accounts and balance sheet) for all the institutional sectors (non-financial corporations, financial corporations, general government, households and non-profit institutions serving households (NPISHs)), it has been possible to construct only the following accounts and aggregates on the basis of data available: - (i) for the total economy, the sequence of accounts (current accounts; and of the accumulation accounts only the capital account and finance account, and the rest of the world account) - (ii) for the total economy, the social accounting matrix which depicts all accounts in a single matrix - (iii) for the institutional sectors (general government, households and NPISHs combined into one sector, financial corporations, non-financial corporations) only the production and generation of income accounts (of the current accounts) - (iv) for the general government and households (including NPISHs) sectors, the sequence of accounts upto finance account

-- (v) GDP at basic prices - (vi) Cross-classification of output and value added by industry - (vii) Classification of the functions of the government - (viii) Classification of individual consumption according to purpose
+1.4 Although 1993 SNA recommends compilation of sequence of accounts (current accounts, accumulation accounts and balance sheet) for all the institutional sectors (non-financial corporations, financial corporations, general government, households and non-profit institutions serving households (NPISHs)), it has been possible to construct only the following accounts and aggregates on the basis of data available:

+- (i) for the total economy, the sequence of accounts (current accounts; and of the accumulation accounts only the capital account and finance account, and the rest of the world account) - (ii) for the total economy, the social accounting matrix which depicts all accounts in a single matrix - (iii) for the institutional sectors (general government, households and NPISHs combined into one sector, financial corporations, nonfinancial corporations) only the production and generation of income accounts (of the current accounts) - (iv) for the general government and households (including NPISHs) sectors, the sequence of accounts upto finance account - (v) GDP at basic prices - (vi) Cross-classification of output and value added by industry - (vii) Cross-classification of value added by industry and institutions - (viii) Classification of the functions of the government - (ix) Classification of individual consumption according to purpose